Sumo Tournament in Nagoya (July)

 A banner next to the Japanese flag indicates all seats have sold out.

-The venue is the Dolphins Arena, also called the Aichi Prefectural Gymnasium.
+The official name is the Aichi Prefectural Gymnasium.
 Completed in 1964, this is another old arena just like the one in Osaka where the March tournament is held.

 The capacity is 7,448 for sumo, about the same as Osaka.
 However there are much fewer chair seats in Nagoya with only five or six rows in the back of the arena.
 The rest is the traditional Japanese style seating, which I do not recommend for western visitors.